Luke Wadding: Legacy

 Wadding founded the Pontifical Irish College for Irish secular clergy.
 In 1900, Wadding's portrait and part of his library were in the Franciscan friary on Merchant's Quay, Dublin.
 Through Wadding's efforts, St Patrick's Day became a feast day.
 But it would take years for it to develop, taking until the 20th century for St. Patrick's Day parades to occur in his native Ireland, while the first organized celebration in America took place in the 18th century in cities like Boston and New York, and today occurs in faraway places like Russia and Japan.
 Amid all the celebrations, most Irish today do not know about the "Waterford man who created St. Patrick's Day."

 Prior to the 1950s, when work began on a new critical edition, the Wadding Edition of the works of Duns Scotus was the most complete version of the thought of the Subtle Doctor available to scholars.
-The work was complied in 1639, when Wadding was in Rome, and updated in the 1890s.
+The work was compiled in 1639, when Wadding was in Rome, and updated in the 1890s.
 Whilst containing a number of spurious works, as of 2021, with the new Vatican Edition of Scotus yet to be completed, the Wadding Edition remains an important and influential collection.

 In the 1950s, a statue of Wadding by Gabriel Hayes was erected on the Mall in Waterford, adjacent to Reginald's Tower and one of the city's most prominent locations.
 The Waterford-born Franciscan's literary, academic and theological attributes were denoted by a quill pen held poised in the statue's right hand.
 More recently this statue was replaced by one of Thomas Francis Meagher.
 The figure of Luke Wadding was moved to a position at the entrance to the French Church, Waterford on Greyfriars.

 In 2000, the Waterford Institute of Technology dedicated a new library building to his name.

 Works

 A voluminous writer, his chief work was the Annales Minorum in 8 folio volumes (1625–1654), re-edited in the 18th century and continued up to the year 1622; it is the classical work on Franciscan history.
-He published also a Bibliotheca of Franciscan writers, an edition of the works of Duns Scotus, and the first collection of the writings of St Francis of Assisi.
+He also published a Bibliotheca of Franciscan writers, an edition of the works of Duns Scotus, and the first collection of the writings of St Francis of Assisi.

 Wadding published a total of 36 volumes – fourteen at Rome, twenty-one at Lyon, and one at Antwerp.